TFCA Annual Conference Graphic

 Ron Stewart - Fire Chief, Williamson Co.
 ESD #5

 Ron Stewart is the Fire Chief at Williamson Co.
-ESD 5 in Jarrell Texas.
-He started his career at Temple Fire & Rescue in 1998 where he promoted from firefighter to driver in 2007 to Training and Ops Captain from 2011-2019 and promoted to Battalion Chief before retiring to accept the Fire Chief position in 2022.
+ESD 5 in Jarrell, Texas.
+He started his career at Temple Fire & Rescue in 1998, where he was promoted from firefighter to driver in 2007 to Training and Ops Captain from 2011-2019, and promoted to Battalion Chief before retiring to accept the Fire Chief position in 2022.

-Ron has a bachelor's degree in aeronautical science, a master's degree in public administration, and is currently a PhD candidate at Johnson University studying leadership.
-Ron has completed the Texas A&M FSCEO and TFCA CFO class.
+Ron has a bachelor's degree in aeronautical science and a master's degree in public administration.
+He is currently a PhD candidate at Johnson University studying leadership.
+Ron has completed the Texas A&M FSCEO and TFCA CFO classes.

 Ron is married to his wife Kris and has two daughters, Skylar and Summer.